Hallucinogens Use Signs – The Symptoms To Pay Attention To

 How to Tell That Someone is Using Hallucinogens

-When hallucinogens use intoxcates someone, they are on a “trip”.
-This is where they see other people as warped.
-The trip distorts their sights and sounds.
-As a result, they might see strange shapes moving.
+When hallucinogens use intoxicates someone, it is called a “trip”.
+The trip distorts sights and sounds, people and things also may be warped.
+As a result, users might see strange shapes moving.
 The experience during and after this trip can be positive or negative.
 Of course, it depends on the person’s state of mind, prior experiences, anxiety, mood, and dose strength.
-They describe positive trips as mentally stimulating.
+Users describe positive trips as mentally stimulating.
 Meanwhile, the bad ones are horrible thoughts, fear, and nightmares.
 In addition, people might feel a loss of control and despair.

-Do you suspect that someone you know involved in hallucinogenics use?
-Then, pay attention to the following:
+If there are any suspects that someone is involved in hallucinogenics use, pay attention to the following:

 - Strange, unusual behavior